bennetimo/ghost-backup/README.md

 1. Write/edit content locally
 2. Take a local backup with `docker exec ghost-backup backup`
-3. Transfer your backup archives to your remote host (e.g. scp) to the mounted backup location
+3. Transfer your backup archives to your remote host (e.g. scp/DropBox) to the mounted backup location
 4. On the remote host `docker exec ghost-backup restore -i` and restore your backup files
 5. Restart your remote ghost blog to pick up changes